mattmakai/fullstackpython.com/source/content/pages/11-misc/1105-future-directions.markdown

 Here are some things I'm actively working on:

-* Update these sections with better explanations and resources:
+* Update these sections with clearer explanations and more resources:

     1. [Configuration management](/configuration-management.html)
     1. [JavaScript](/javascript.html)